Cooolbox

 Cooolbox is a Bulgarian telecommunications company.
 It was launched in 1997 as ITD Network.
-The Cooolbox network is entirely built on the FTTH - AON technology and provides internet in Sofia, Plovdiv and Veliko Tarnovo.
+Initially providing ISP services, ITD Network launched Cooolbox in 2008 and rebranded in 2016.
+The Cooolbox network is entirely built on the FTTH - AON technology and provides internet in Sofia, Plovdiv, and Veliko Tarnovo.

-History
+History - ITD Network

-ITD Network (now Cooolbox) has been in the Internet and telecommunication services market since 1997.
-At this stage, ITD Network mainly provides leased line access services to smaller ISPs and relatively few business customers in the city of Plovdiv, Bulgaria.
+ITD Network (now Cooolbox) has provided Internet and telecommunication services in Bulgaria since launching in 1997.
+At this stage, ITD Network mainly provided leased line access services to smaller ISPs and business customers in Plovdiv, Bulgaria.

-In 1999 they expanded their presence with an office in Sofia.
+In 1999, ITD Network expanded their presence with an office in Sofia.

-Since the middle of 2002, ITD Network has offered VoIP telephony.

-In 2006, with the introduction of the relevant regulatory framework, ITD Network acquires licenses 116A and 116B and VOIP telephony is transformed into a fixed voice service with the corresponding numbering plan.